 High-Speed Train Travel From Paris – To France & The Rest Of Europe

 Board the TGV at Gare de Lyon and you'll be in sunny Provence in less than 3 hours.
-If you were to drive from Paris to Avignon, you'd have to spend up to 9 hours in the car.
+If you were to drive from Paris to Avignon, you'd have to spend up to 9 hours in a car.
 We've always found that there's no need to rent a car from Paris.
-We simply arrange to pick up a rental car when we arrive at the gare in Avignon, Bordeaux, Lyon, Trouville, or whatever our final destination.
+We simply arrange to pick up a rental car when we arrive at the gare in Avignon, Bordeaux, Lyon, Trouville, Nice or whatever our final destination.

 Train Travel from Paris… To France

-Train Travel from Paris – To France
+Train Travel from Paris – To France A French high-speed train zips long the Mediterranean coast

 In the time of the average Vancouver (British Columbia) commute by car — about 67 minutes — you could hop from Paris to Reims and spend the day sipping champagne at Moët et Chandon, where Napoleon drank his champagne.